Leadership, Somatic Leadership & the Here and Now.

 - In the middle of a meeting bring your focus to how you are sitting.
 Straighten your spine, feet on the ground, allow your breath to drop to your belly.
 Observe what happens as you become present.

-Being somatically aware is a big strength for a leader.
+Somatic awareness is a big strength for a leader.
 It is what Leadership presence is based on.
 Somatic leadership is an idea that all Ieaders can consider.
+It is a very integral part of leadership.

 I include somatic work as part of Leadership coaching.
 I find this especially relevant for women leaders- developing the body of a leader by bringing in somatic awareness & engaging in somatic leadership.